sonatype-nexus-community/the-cla/README.md

   Actually you will get an error from the Github web page if you try to use localhost (`Webhook URL host localhost is not supported because it isn't reachable over the public Internet`), so gotta use ngrok.

 `Webhook Secret`: this is something you can choose, out of thin air, to increase security.
 It's important that the value you use here in GH also gets populated in your `.env` file for `GH_WEBHOOK_SECRET`, because it's how your service will know how to do the super secret GH handshake.
+NOTE: In our case this "optional" setting is not optional!
+  If forget to set this value, you will see errors like: `missing X-Hub-Signature Header`

 For `Repository permissions`: